 Focused on a Cure for Canine Lymphoma

 Today, novel dog cancer treatments — with TANOVEA-CA1 leading the way — have the potential to put canine lymphoma into remission, with the goal of giving pets and their owners more quality time together.
 However, in the majority of cases, this disease will eventually return.
 But with the advances that have been made to date and ongoing research, there is hope that one day a cure for lymphoma – and ultimately cancer – will be found.
-Until then, TANOVEA-CA1 represents an important new option which may help dogs enjoy more walks, games of fetch and being a beloved member of the family.
+Until then, TANOVEA-CA1 represents an important new option that may help dogs enjoy more walks, games of fetch, and being a beloved member of the family.